 Based on the interview, it seems Watson sold his seed collection to Bioarc Ltd, a Melbourne-headquartered corporation.
 Unless there’s good reason to think otherwise, it’s fair to assume that puts the collection out of reach of the rest of us for the foreseeable.

-To get cannabis back on track and redress the effects of decades of misguided policy, what’s needed is for loads of organizations, public and private, to be working on landraces and wild-type material, in as decentralized a way as possible.
+Whatever your views, and however tightly you hold them (or tell yourself you do), the fact is that to get cannabis research and preservation back on track and redress the effects of decades of misguided policy, what’s needed is for loads of organizations, public and private, to be working on landraces and wild-type material, in as decentralized a way as possible.
 Projects such as Bioarc are a necessary part of this mix.

 My worries after looking closer at Bioarc’s videos are that (1) the seeds were stored at 5 °C for several decades and (2) with a collection of the stated size, one organization alone will be hard-pressed to get anywhere near realizing its potential.